Southern California Chapter

 Please Help Recruit Vendors

-If you have any special relationship with industry representatives who have supported us in the past, or who have expressed an interest in doing so in the future, please forward your contact information directly to Jim Dowden, SCCACS Executive Director, at firstname.lastname@example.org.
-He will provide the necessary follow-up, coordinate with Dr. Kaufman, and offer vendors a selection of opportunities for participation.
+If you have any special relationship with industry representatives who have supported us in the past, or whom you feel will have an interest in doing so in the future, please forward their contact information directly to Jim Dowden, SCCACS Executive Director, at firstname.lastname@example.org.
+He will take over from there and provide prospects with the necessary follow-up, coordinate with Dr. Kaufman, and offer the vendors a selection of opportunities for participation in our meeting.

 CALL FOR ABSTRACTS

-Abstracts for the 2015 Annual Scientific Meeting program participation are now being accepted through close of business on Tuesday, Sept.
-16. You are invited to submit an abstract on the clinical or laboratory research project of your choice.
-Abstracts are only accepted through this online submission form — no longer through the mail.
-Abstracts must conform to the Instructions for Preparation of Abstract, and may not have been submitted to a journal for publication, published previously, or presented at a national or regional meeting prior to the 2015 Chapter meeting.
+Abstracts for the 2016 Annual Scientific Meeting program participation are being accepted through close of business on Wednesday, September 9.
+You are invited to submit an abstract on the clinical or laboratory research project of your choice.
+Abstracts are only accepted through this online submission form.
+Abstracts must conform to the Instructions for Preparation of Abstract, and they may not have been submitted to a journal for publication, published previously or presented at a national or regional meeting prior to the 2016 Chapter meeting.
 Be sure to read through this newsletter for opportunities for Resident Research competitions from both the Commission on Cancer and the Committee on Trauma.